Honchkrow/Space/README.md

 ### 4.3 CUDA version mismatch

-When running the **setup.sh** script, users may encounter an error indicating that the CUDA version is incompatible with the installed packages (such as torch_scatter and torch-sparse).
+When running the **setup.sh** script, users may encounter an error indicating that **<font color=blue>the CUDA version is incompatible with the installed packages (such as torch_scatter and torch-sparse)</font>**.
 This issue arises because CUDA is required for compiling torch_scatter and torch-sparse.
 The version of CUDA required by Space is 11.3.1.
 To resolve this issue, you can install the cudatoolkit using conda or mamba.

 Next, create a new environment and install cudatoolkit.